jkvor/emysql/README.md

 	    end || Foo <- Recs].

-## Tests
+## Unit Tests

+**Please add a Common Test suite if you are proposing a pull request!**

 Some Common Tests (Unit Tests) have been added in the `test` folder.
 They are not in shape yet to help finding more interesting problems.
 But they might help you find trip ups in your system set up.

-**Please add a suite if you are proposing a pull request!**

 Run the tests using make:

 	make test

-You need the test database set up and a mysql server running as described above:
+You need the test database set up and a mysql server running, the same as described above for the samples:

 	$ mysql [-u<user> -p]
 	mysql> create database hello_database;